canonical/craft-application/docs/reference/environment-variables.rst

 ``CRAFT_BUILD_FOR``
 ===================

 Sets the default architecture to build for.
-Is overridden by ``--build-for`` in lifecycle commands.
+Overridden by ``--build-for`` in lifecycle commands.

 ``CRAFT_PLATFORM``